edwards1130/learngit/readme.txt

 haha
-git is quick and simple.
+git is quick and simple .